Deciding Isomorphy using Dehn fillings, the splitting case: Canonical splittings and deformation spaces of relatively hyperbolic groups

-In both cases, we can find a splitting of $(Q,\calP_Q)$ dual to a simple closed curve crossing $\gamma$.
-It follows that there is a splitting of $(G,\calP)$ in which $G_e$ is not elliptic contradicting (\ref{it:ue-edge-gps}) of Proposition \ref{prop:jsj-charac-1}. \end{proof}
+In both cases, there is a simple closed curve or arc connecting mirrors in $\calO$, representing an essential elementary splitting of $\orbfun\calO$, that crosses $\gamma$.
+It follows that there is an elementary splitting of $(G_{\bar q},\calP_{\bar\bbJ}(G_{\bar q}))$ in which $G_e$ is hyperbolic, and therefore a splitting of $(G,\calP)$ in which $G_e$ is not elliptic contradicting (\ref{it:ue-edge-gps}) of Proposition \ref{prop:jsj-charac-1}. \end{proof}

-\begin{thm} Let $(G,\calP)$ be a torsion free, relatively freely indecomposable, relatively hyperbolic group.
-The canonical JSJ splitting $\bbJ$ of $(G,\calP)$ is the unique essential splitting that satisfies (\ref{it:JSJ-part1}) of Proposition \ref{prop:jsj-charac-1} and for which, whenever $b$ is a black vertex of valence $2$, whose neighbours both carry $(QH)$ groups, at least one edge is essential. \end{thm}
+\begin{thm} Let $(G,\calP)$ be a relatively freely indecomposable, relatively hyperbolic group.
+The canonical JSJ splitting $\bbJ$ of $(G,\calP)$ is the unique essential splitting that satisfies (\ref{it:JSJ-part1}) of Proposition \ref{prop:jsj-charac-1} and for which, whenever $b$ is a non-parabolic black vertex of valence $2$, whose neighbours both carry $\QH$ groups, at least one edge is essential. \end{thm}

 The proof of this Theorem follows from the next two lemmas.